Salicylic Acid

 Salicylic acid has also been found to lower the production of sebum, meaning acne breakouts can be kept even further at bay [4].

-When it comes to keeping breakouts at bay, Software's Salicylic Acid Foaming Wash plays an important role in this endeavour.
+When it comes to keeping breakouts at bay, Software's Salicylic Foaming Wash plays an important role in this endeavour.

-Our Salicylic Acid Foaming Wash gently exfoliates and sloughs away dead skin cells, unclogs pores and clears away acne-causing bacteria.
+Our Salicylic Foaming Wash gently exfoliates and sloughs away dead skin cells, unclogs pores and clears away acne-causing bacteria.
 The beauty of this wash is that it can be used across your face, chest and back to target acne wherever it pops up.

 What are some other skin benefits of salicylic acid?